thexerocouk/thexerocouk.github.io/_posts/2026-04-18-open-wi-fi-got-encrypted.md

 ## What Is OWE?

 OWE stands for **Opportunistic Wireless Encryption**.
-It's defined in [RFC 8110](https://datatracker.ietf.org/doc/html/rfc8110), incorporated into the IEEE 802.11 standard, and marketed by the Wi-Fi Alliance under the friendlier name **Wi-Fi CERTIFIED Enhanced Open™**.
+It's defined in [RFC 8110](https://datatracker.ietf.org/doc/html/rfc8110), incorporated into the IEEE 802.11 standard, and marketed by the Wi-Fi Alliance under the friendlier name **Enhanced Open**.
 It became part of the broader WPA3 specification.

 The goal?
 Replace traditional open (completely unencrypted) Wi-Fi with something that gives you encryption in transit _without requiring a password_.
 That last part is the clever bit.
 OWE gives you the encryption benefit of WPA2 with none of the friction of managing a shared passphrase on a public network.